-My old life was a busy one; I worked for a global magazine and media company, lived in Central London and could always be found 3 martinis down at Shoreditch House.
-5 years, one marriage break-up and a lot of soul-searching later and you will usually find me pottering at home with a cup of tea.
-Apart from on special occasions – then I’ll still be at Shoreditch House with a martini in hand.
+My old life was a busy one; as an energetic twenty-something I worked for global magazine and youth media company VICE as their Digital Manager, lived in Central London and could always be found 3 martinis down at Shoreditch House.
+12 years, two children and one divorce later and you will usually find me pottering at home with a cup of tea.

 I started blogging about motherhood as soon as I found out I was pregnant in November 2009: I’ve recorded each of my pregnancies – first with Elfie, then with Hux – as well as my struggle with post-natal depression in 2012.
-I’ve also written about my experiences with a child who has had medical issues – my daughter was born with a chronic and lifelong genetic condition called CAH, secondary to 3 beta hydroxysteroid dehydrogenase deficiency.
-It’s super rare and she is super special.
+I’ve also written about my experiences with a child who has had medical issues – my daughter was born with a chronic and lifelong genetic condition but her tenacity and courage are examples to adults three times her age.

-I work from home for myself on this here site and others as a blogger and digital marketing consultant.
-You may have seen me talking motherhood in publications such as The Telegraph, where I have a column, Mother & Baby, Women’s Fitness, Gurgle and The Sun.
-I’ve also been interviewed by Jane Garvey on BBC Radio 4’s Women’s Hour which was a huge honour and have been a panelist on The Alan Titchmarsh Show which was somewhat less of an honour.
+You may have seen me talking life and motherhood in publications such as The Telegraph, where I have a column, Mother & Baby, Women’s Fitness, Gurgle and The Sun.
+I’ve also been interviewed by Jane Garvey on BBC Radio 4’s Women’s Hour which was a huge honour and have been a panelist on The Alan Titchmarsh Show which was somewhat less so.

 I’m always interested in hearing from brands who might need my particular brand of online publishing or expertise, whether thats for consulting, speaking or advertising.
 Please email me on email@example.com to discuss.